 ArgsTables will show up in a tabbed interface along with the primary component.
 The tab titles will correspond to the keys of the subcomponents object.

 If you want to organize your documentation differently for component groups, we recommend using MDX.
-It gives you complete control over display and supports any configuration.
+It gives you complete control over how it's displayed and supports any configuration.

 Doc blocks are the basic building blocks of Storybook Docs.
 DocsPage composes them to provide a reasonable UI documentation experience out of the box.

-If you want to make minor customizations to the default DocsPage but don’t want to write your own MDX you can remix DocsPage.
+If you want to make minor customizations to the default DocsPage but don’t want to write your MDX, you can remix DocsPage.
 That allows you to reorder, add, or omit doc blocks without losing Storybook’s automatic docgen capabilities.

 Here's an example of rebuilding DocsPage for the Button component using doc blocks:

-In addition, you can interleave your own components to customize the auto-generated contents of the page, or pass in different options to the blocks to customize their appearance.
-Read more about Doc Blocks.
+In addition, you can interleave your own components to customize the auto-generated contents of the page or pass in different options to the blocks to customize their appearance.

 *.stories.@(j|t)sx?.
 For example, "Badge.stories.js" or "Badge.stories.tsx".
 This tells Storybook and its docs preset to display the docs based on the file contents.

-DocsPage displays all the stories of a component in one page.
+DocsPage displays all the stories of a component on one page.
 You have the option of rendering those stories inline or in an iframe.

 true tells Storybook to stop putting your stories in an iframe.
 The